laforge49/JActor2/README.md

 And there are no interfaces that need to be implemented either.

 Status: The API is complete, though untested and undocumented.
-*Only* three methods in MailboxImpl remain todo in the implementation.
+*Only* three methods in MailboxImpl remain in the implementation.

 [Google Group](https://groups.google.com/forum/?hl=en&fromgroups#!forum/agilewikidevelopers)